 |double crochet (dc)||treble crochet (tr)|

-Here is what the UK and US call a double crochet.
+As you can see, what the US calls double crochet, the UK calls treble crochet (tr).
+Below is what the UK and US call double crochet.
 You can see the UK version is much denser with tighter stitches.

 How to Double Crochet - Supplies

-When learning how to double crochet, you just need a hook and yarn.
+Supplies required for learning how to double crochet.
+In order to learn how to do a double crochet you just need a hook and yarn.

 - HOOKS - Use the recommended hook for your yarn thickness, which is usually printed on the yarn band which is wrapped around your skein.
 Read more about crochet hook sizes including conversion charts for different countries.

 - BASICS - It is also useful to have a pair of scissors and a tape measure handy, once you start working on specific items.

 - SUGGESTIONS - If you are using scraps to practice on, use a light weight yarn (Double Knit) and a G/6 to H/8 (4-5 mm) hook.

 What can I Make With My Double Crochet Stitches?

 Learning how to double crochet will greatly expand the number of possible projects you can try.
 There are endless projects and free crochet patterns that you can crochet with a double crochet stitch.
 This basic stitch is one of the most used of all the stitches.
 These projects can all be made with simple squares or rectangles of double crochet fabric.
 (Or V stitch!)